Skip to content

 Navigate back to Bocada Cloud and ensure all fields on the ticketing integration page are filled in:

-• Allow Auto-Closing of Tickets - this is an optional checkbox you can select if you would like Bocada Cloud to automatically close a ticket it opened when a backup or data collection failure previously identified is resolved.
+3. Allow Auto-Closing of Tickets - this is an optional checkbox you can select if you would like Bocada Cloud to automatically close a ticket it opened when a backup or data collection failure previously identified is resolved.
+It is recommended to select this option to avoid unnecessary ticket "noise."

 4. Verify the Connection

-• Next, Bocada Cloud will verify the connection between Bocada Cloud and your HaloPSA system using the credentials you entered.
-It will also attempt to create a sample ticket in your HaloPSA system so you can verify the integration on your end.
+1. Next, Bocada Cloud will attempt to create a sample ticket in your HaloPSA system so you can verify the integration i

-• After the integration is verified, you will be able to create ticket trigger(s) for each customer as described in step 5 below.
+1. After the integration is verified, you will be able to create ticket trigger(s) as described in step 5 below.
 That way, tickets created because of a backup or data collection failure will be associated with the correct customer in HaloPSA.

-Or, if you would like to configure the ticket triggers later, on the left navigation menu, select Administration > Ticketing Integrations > List and click the Add Ticket Trigger icon for the HaloPSA integration you just set up (see screen shot below).
+Or, if you would like to configure a ticket trigger later, on the left navigation menu, select Administration > Ticketing Integrations > List and click the Add Ticket Trigger icon for the HaloPSA integration you just set up (see screen shot below).

-Note: the HaloPSA ticketing integration in Bocada Cloud supports multi-tenancy, which means you can create a single integration and then set up individual ticket triggers for each customer.
-That way, the ticket generated by Bocada Cloud will be automatically associated with the correct customer in HaloPSA .
+Note: the HaloPSA ticketing integration in Bocada Cloud supports multi-tenancy, which means you can create a single integration and then set up triggers for tickets to be automatically associated with the correct customer tenant in HaloPSA .

 2 - Trigger Name - create a name for this ticket trigger which will display in the Bocada Cloud UI.
-You can create multiple triggers for the same HaloPSA integration; therefore, enter a name that will describe the type of trigger you are setting up (e.g. "All backup job failures" or "<Customer name> backup job failures").
+You can create multiple triggers for the same HaloPSA integration; therefore, enter a name that will describe the type of trigger you are setting up (e.g. "Backup job failures").

 3 - Parameters: Organizations - select the Organization(s) this trigger will be set up for:

-a.
-If you want the ticket to be created when there is a failure for a resource in any organization you've set up in your Bocada Cloud account, select "All Organizations."
+• If you want the ticket to be created when there is a failure for a resource in any organization you've set up in your Bocada Cloud account, select "All Organizations."
+This is the recommended selection.

-b.
-If you want the ticket to be created when there is a failure for a resource in a specific organization so that the ticket can be sent to that customer tenant in HaloPSA, select "Specific Organizations" and then choose the organization.
+• If you want the ticket to be created when there is a failure for a resource in a specific organization, select "Specific Organizations" and then choose the organization.

 4 - Parameters: Connections - choose whether the ticket trigger will apply to all or only specific connections to your backup applications.
-(Selecting "all" is recommended).
+Selecting "All Connections" is recommended.

 5 - Trigger: Type - select whether this ticket trigger will be generated based on a Bocada Cloud Data Collection Failure or a Backup Job failure.

-a.
-Note: you can set up multiple ticket triggers for a single integration with HaloPSA.
-Once you create a trigger for one type of failure, you can add another trigger for a different type of failure, and/or for a different organization (customer).
+• Note: you can set up multiple ticket triggers for a single integration with HaloPSA.
+Once you create a trigger for one type of failure, you can add another trigger for a different type of failure.

 6 - Trigger: # - select how many consecutive attempts before the ticket is generated (e.g. a backup job fails 3 consecutive times and then a ticket is generated in HaloPSA).